NaitLee/xon-cn-ext/README.en-US.md

 Then, “install” the pack:

-- Go to [releases](https://github.com/NaitLee/xon-chs-ext/releases) and fetch a `.pk3` file, put to data directory.
+- Go to [releases](https://github.com/NaitLee/xon-chs-ext/releases) and fetch a `.pk3` file, put to data directory
+  And *rename* the file as `~xon-chs-ext.pk3`, note that leading tilde.

 - Or, `cd` to data directory and clone this repository: `git clone https://github.com/NaitLee/xon-chs-ext`
   And *rename* the repository folder as `~xon-chs-ext.pk3dir`